-12.8.1.
+- 12.8.1.
 Small sites are expected to maintain or increase the level of biodiversity on site.
 The London Plan sets out that predominantly residential schemes in Lewisham should achieve an Urban Greening Factor (UGF) of 0.4.
 This means that at least 40% of the site area should be green.
-Existing green areas that are retained will be counted in this calculation.

-12.8.2.
-As such, tree planting and the creation of habitats will be encouraged, as well as the use of intensive green roofs where appropriate for the area.

-12.8.3.
-Consider the inclusion of bat or swift boxes in the external walls of your development.
+Existing green areas that are retained will be counted in this calculation. - As such, tree planting and the creation of habitats will be encouraged, as well as the use of intensive green roofs where appropriate for the area. - the external walls of your development.
 These cost-effective measures can provide muchneeded homes for wildlife.